idanhuang/Learning_Note/Shallow Copy and Deep Copy.md

 # Shallow Copy and Deep Copy

 ## Introduction
 In object-oriented programming, object copying is creating a copy of an existing object.
-There are two main methods of copying: Shallow Copy and Deep Copy.
+The result object is called object copy or simply copy.
+There are two main copy methods: Shallow Copy and Deep Copy.

 ## Shallow Copy
 Shallow copy is a field by field copy.
-If the field value is primitive type, then it copy the value.
-If the field value is reference type, then it copies the reference (i.e., source and newly created object share the same memeory).
+If the field value is a primitive type, then shallow copy copies the value.
+If the field value is a reference type, then shallow copy copies the reference, i.e., source and copy share the same memeory.

 ## Deep Copy
-Deep Copy is a process of creating a new object and then copying the fields of the source object to the newly created object.
-If the field is value type, then it copy the value.
-If the field is reference type, then the newly created object will have different memory.
+Deep Copy is a process of creating a new object and then copying the fields of the source object to the object copy.
+If the field is a value type, then deep copy copies the value.
+If the field is a reference type, then the copy will have different memory.

 ## Example
 ```C#